-1 Credit Year Honors Math IV is designed for students who have successfully completed Honors Algebra II and wish to prepare for AP Calculus or College Calculus.
-This pre-calculus and trig class encourages students to analyze mathematical processes and work many non-routine problems.
-Daily assignments are given and are averaged with test grades.
+Honors Math IV is designed for students who have successfully completed Honors Algebra II and wish to prepare for AP Calculus (AB or BC), or College Calculus.
+This is an Honors level precalculus course which goes further in-depth with concepts covered in Honors Algebra II, with a heavy emphasis on trigonometry.
+Honors Math IV is a challenging course which encourages students to analyze mathematical processes and work many non-routine problems.
+Homework will be given daily, and students are expected to put in time outside of class and seek help from their teacher when needed.
 A graphing calculator is required (TI-84).